How to connect your equipment

 You can read more details of the above devices and about other suitable devices on our Wiki (USB interfaces known to work with Audacity).

-Plug the RCA leads from your playback equipment into the USB soundcard and plug the soundcard into a USB socket on your computer.
+Plug the RCA leads from your playback equipment into the USB audio interface and plug the audio interface into a USB socket on your computer.
 Always connect to a spare USB port.
 Connecting to a USB hub attached to a USB port is almost certain to cause audio dropouts.

 It is also advisable in the interests of minimizing USB noise to plug all mains-powered equipment into the same mains board or into a multi-socket surge/lightning protected power-block.